 Index funds are a very efficient way to invest.

-Ordinary investors can gain exposure to a large number of securities.
+And investors can gain exposure to a large number of securities at a very low cost.

 So, what’s the problem?